Semiconcave functions in Alexandrov's geometry: Gradient curves.

 Gradient flow can be used to deform a mapping with target in $A$.
 For example, if $X$ is a metric space, then given a Lipschitz map $F\:X\to A$ and a positive Lipschitz function $\tau\:X\to \RR_+$ one can consider the map $F'$ called \emph{gradient deformation} of $F$ which is defined by

-From lemma~\ref{lem:dist-est} it is easy to see that the \emph{dilation}\footnote{i.e. its optimal Lipschitz constant.} of $F'$ can be estimated in terms of $\lambda$, $\sup_x\tau(x)$, dilation of $F$ and the Lipschitz constants of $f$ and $\tau$.
+From lemma~\ref{lem:dist-est} it is easy to see that the \emph{dilation}\footnote{That is the optimal Lipschitz constant.} of $F'$ can be estimated in terms of $\lambda$, $\sup_x\tau(x)$, dilation of $F$ and the Lipschitz constants of $f$ and $\tau$.

 Here is an optimal estimate for the length element of a curve which follows from lemma~\ref{lem:dist-est}:

 \begin{thm}{\bf Lemma.} Let $A\in\Alex$.
 Let $\gamma_0(s)$ be a curve in $A$ parametrized by arc-length, $f\:A\to\RR$ be a $\lambda$-concave function, and $\tau(s)$ be a non-negative Lipschitz function.
 Consider the curve